FormerLurker/Octolapse_Wiki_V0.3.4/README.md

 # Installation

 [Read the installation instructions.](https://github.com/FormerLurker/Octolapse_Wiki_V0.3.4/wiki/Installation)

-After installation, [checkout the project's wiki pages](https://github.com/FormerLurker/Octolapse_Wiki_V0.3.4/wiki).
-It never hurts to know more about what you're doing!

 # Usage
 [Learn how to start your first print here.](https://github.com/FormerLurker/Octolapse_Wiki_V0.3.4/wiki/Usage)  It's a good idea to read about the settings before using Octolapse.
 I also recommend you [watch this brief tutorial](https://youtu.be/sDyg9lMqMG8), which explains how to configure your printer profile for use with the new **High Quality** snapshot profile.